dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 CNS will virtualize locally attached block storage on the OpenShift App nodes.
 In order to deploy you will need to supply the installer with information about where to find these nodes and what network and which block devices to use.
 This is done using JSON file describing the topology of your OpenShift deployment.

+We'll start with the first 3 OpenShift app nodes.
 For this purpose, create the file topology.json like the example below.
-The hostnames, device paths and zone IDs are already correct.
-Replace the IP addresses with the ones from your environment.

 !!!
-Warning
+Warning "Important"
-    The IP addresses will be different in your environment as they are dynamically allocated.
-Please refer to `/etc/hosts` for the correct mapping.
+    The deployment tool always expects fully-qualified domains names for the `manage` property and always IP addresses for the `storage` property for the hostnames.

 <kbd>topology.json:</kbd>